-- 1. What do you believe are the most significant long-term threats to Netflix?
-How is Netflix trying to address these threats?
-What obstacles does the firm face in dealing with these threats? - 2.
+- 1. Contrast Netflix's two businesses: DVD-by-mail and streaming.
+How do costs differ?
+How are these costs likely to change over time?
+How is subscriber interest in these services likely to change over time?
+What factors influence the reliability of each service?
+What threats are each of these businesses likely to face? - 2.
 Who are the rivals to Netflix's "Watch Now" effort?
 Do any of these firms have advantages that Netflix lacks?
 What are these advantages? - 3.
 Why would a manufacturer of DVD players be motivated to offer the Netflix "Watch Now" feature in its products? - 4.
 Describe various revenue models available as video content shifts from atoms to bits.
 What are the advantages and disadvantages to each-for consumers, for studios, for middlemen like television networks and Netflix? - 5.
+Make a chart of the various firms offering video-streaming services.
+List the pros and cons of each, along with its revenue model.
+Which efforts do you think will survive a shakeout?
+Why? - 6.
 Wal-Mart backed out of the DVD-by-mail industry.
 Why does the firm continue to have so much influence with the major film studios?
-What strategic asset is Wal-Mart leveraging? - 6.
+What strategic asset is Wal-Mart leveraging? - 7.
 Investigate the firm Red Box.
 Do you think they are a legitimate threat to Netflix?
-Why or why not? - 7.
+Why or why not? - 8.
 Is Netflix a friend or foe to the studios?
 Make a list of reasons why they would "like" Netflix, and why studios might be fearful of the firm.
-What is disintermediation, and what incentives do studios have to try to disintermediate Netflix? - 8.
-Why didn't Netflix vertically integrate and offer its own set top box for content distribution? - 9.
-Make a chart of the various firms offering video streaming services.
-List the pros and cons of each, along with its revenue model.
-Which efforts do you think will survive a shakeout?
-Why? - 10.
-How big is Facebook compared to Netflix?
-Do you think that Facebook presents a credible threat to Netflix?
+What is disintermediation, and what incentives do studios have to try to disintermediate Netflix? - 9.
+Why didn't Netflix vertically integrate and offer its own set-top box for content distribution? - 10.
+What has been the impact of Netflix summer 2011 move from single plan pricing to separate pricing for streaming and DVD-by-mail?
+What factors motivated this move?
+Do you think splitting the service into separate plans was a wise move?
 Why or why not? - 11.
 Investigate the current status of bandwidth caps.
 Do you think bandwidth caps are fair?
 Why or why not? - 12.
 Investigate Netflix stock price.
 One of the measures of whether a stock is "expensive" or not is the price-earnings ratio (share price divided by earnings per share).
 P/Es vary widely, but historic P/Es are about fifteen.
 What is the current P/E of Netflix?
 Do you think the stock is fairly valued based on prospects for future growth, earnings, and market dominance?
 Why or why not?
 How does the P/E of Netflix compare with that of other well-known firms, both in and out of the technology sector?
 Arrive in class with examples you are ready to discuss.